Getting started with Feedwind and RSS

 The setup screen for an RSS feed

-Please see this article for all the setup screen widget settings, including the Advanced Settings options.
+Please see this article for the full details of the setup screen widget settings, including the Advanced Settings options.

 Using the Feedwind code snippet

-The code that is needed to display a feed on your web page is automatically created and can be copied at any time using the Save & Get code button.
+The code that is needed to display a feed on your web page is automatically created and can be copied at any time using thebutton.
 This is a block of script for copy/pasting into a web page in the HTML/text editor of your cms/platform.
 There are a number of different ways to apply this code to display an RSS widget on a website: much depends on the platform you are using to publish your site.
-Feedwind supports and has been tested on, a number of popular platforms.

 The first thing to understand is that RSS is an XML format file that uses standard protocols to make requests for information from other sites and servers.
 The actual content of the XML file is not discussed here as it is outside the scope of this tutorial.
 If you need to understand the underlying code/CSS W3Schools.com is a great place to learn online programming and how to use individual commands in the test area.

-Try it out today – creating a Feedwind widget is easy and only take a few minutes!
+Try FeedWind today – creating a widget has never been easier and it only takes a minute!